Updated: January 14, 2019

 In the new version, the App Preview video has seen the most significant improvements:

-Like the previous version, a total of five App Preview screenshots can be uploaded to the gallery, and the App Preview orientation can be displayed in either landscape or portrait format.
+A total of 10 App Preview screenshots can now be uploaded to the gallery, and the App Preview orientation can be displayed in either landscape or portrait format.

 If developers choose to use a screenshot/video in the portrait format, all screenshots/videos will be displayed in that format.